klorenz/SublimeAXiki/xiki/menu/docs/random_notes.rst

 	- "Mark" lines and then select an action for them
 	- or better create a selection -> turn it into a Mark and then do an action on selected items

+$ gnome-terminal -e "sudo apt-get install libreoffice"

+For windows we need something like download and execute for installing packages